raspberrypilearning/321-make-mentor-guide/en/step_4.md

-## 3 Explore projects
+## Three Explore projects

 **Explore** projects are step-by-step instructions that:
-+ introduce creators to a set of skills
++ Introduce creators to a set of skills
-+ help them develop initial confidence
++ Help them develop initial confidence
-+ build their interest and engagement
++ Build their interest and engagement

 Each path begins with **3** Explore projects that between them contain the set of skills and concepts needed for the entire path.

-**Tip:** We recommend that facilitators complete the Explore projects themselves before running a session with creators.
+**Tip:** We recommend that facilitators complete the Explore projects themselves before they run a session with creators.
 This familiarity with the project helps aniticpate issues and you can make note of discussion points.

 ### Tasks

-Creators work through the project tasks, each task has a green background and a grey checkmark box in the top-right corner.
-Once a creator has completed the task they can check the box, this turns the checkmark into a green filled box and fades the content.
+Creators work through the project tasks.
+Each task has a green background and a grey checkmark box in the top-right corner.
+Once a creator has completed the task, they can check the box.
+This turns the checkmark into a green-filled box and fades the content.

 --- task ---

 Click on the checkmark box for this task to see what happens.

-Using the checkmark helps creators follow which tasks they have completed.
-It also helps facilitators when helping the creators to debug their projects.
+The checkmarks help creators to see which tasks they have completed and help facilitators when they support creators to debug their projects.

 --- /task ---

 Thare are several types of task including:
-+ **Choose:** - creators are encouraged to add personalisation to their projects.
++ **Choose:** &mdash; creators are encouraged to add personalisation to their projects.
 We view choice as important even in step-by-step Explore projects and offer choice throughout projects.
-+ **Test:** - creators run their project to see the outcome.
++ **Test:** &mdash; creators run their project to see the outcome.
 Creators are encouraged to test regularly as they develop their project a bit at a time.
-+ **Save:** - a reminder to save their projects where applicable.
++ **Save:** &mdash; a reminder to creators to save their projects where applicable.
 These tasks include guidance on how to save as well as acting as a reminder to save.
-+ **Debug:** - contains hints, tips, and instructions to help creators solve common problems they find.
-Creators are also encouraged to celebrate bugs not listed by sharing them via the 'Send feedback' button
++ **Debug:** &mdash; contains hints, tips, and instructions to help creators solve common problems they find.
+Creators are also encouraged to celebrate bugs not listed by sharing them via the 'Send feedback' button.

-### Try it Tasks
+### 'Try it' tasks

 The Introduction step in Explore projects has a **Try it** task to be used at the beginning of your session.
 Investigation questions encourage creators to interact with the project.

-This sets the scene for your creators by encouraging them to play with the finished example of the project they will be creating.
+This sets the scene for creators as it encourages them to play with the finished example of the project they create.

 **Tip:** This type of task can be completed indpendently by the creators or together as an introduction to your session.